 - PAYMENT — Create a public-interest internet ecosystem where an individual “fast pass” to trustworthy information — by subscription or by click — is possible without a required dependence upon one commercial platform.

 - Help publishers understand the impact of user-data leakage and the opportunity to encourage users to install tracking protection.

 - Deploy a proof-of-concept for a first-party-user-data exchange that would be privacy-by-design.

-Long term, we want the ITE network to support single sign-on, sharing of value (payments for content, advertising, etc.) and site access control through sharing of user permissions and attributes.
-And we intend that the network’s rules and protocols (probably open source), will be owned and governed by a non-profit, non-governmental organization.
+Long term, we want ITEGA-certified networks to support single sign-on, sharing of value (payments for content, advertising, etc.) and site access control through sharing of user permissions and attributes.
+And we intend that the network’s rules and protocols (probably open source), will be controlled and governed by this non-profit, non-governmental organization.

 The ITE project has been incubated by the Donald W. Reynolds Journalism Institute at the Missouri School of Journalism.
-An independent non-profit, member association, the Information Trust Exchange Governing Association, is in formation.
+The independent non-profit, member association, the Information Trust Exchange Governing Association, was incorporated Jan.
+30, 2017.